 8. Create Safe Spaces for Cats

 Your cat will feel more relaxed and be more likely to get along with your dog if you make sure they have a safe space to escape if they feel they need it.
-Often this will be a tall cat tree, cat shelf, or the top of the refrigerator.
+Often, this will be a tall cat tree, cat shelf, or the top of the refrigerator.
 You can also use a baby gate between rooms or a cat door to create a dog-free zone for your cat.
 Even if your dog and cat are getting along wonderfully, your cat will appreciate having a spot to themselves if they just need a break from the doggy love.

 9. Try Some Calming Products

 There are several species-specific calming sprays and diffusers that may help your dog and cat relax and get along better.
 Usually, these are made with dog and cat pheromones that humans can’t smell but cue the pets to calm down.
-Ask your veterinarian to recommend a good product if you think this might be useful in keeping your dog and cat friendly towards each other.
+Ask your veterinarian to recommend a good product if you think this might be useful in keeping your dog and cat friendly toward each other.

-10. Ask For Professional Help!
+10. Ask for Professional Help!

 If you’ve tried all these tips and your dog and cat are still refusing to get along, don’t despair!
 It’s time to get the professionals involved.
 Professional trainers or animal behaviorists can be a huge help in resolving the dog and cat conflicts in your house.
-Your veterinarian can also guide you or even prescribe medications that can help improve your pets’ behaviors towards each other.
+Your veterinarian can also guide you or even prescribe medications that can help improve your pets’ behaviors toward each other.
 Don’t be afraid to ask for help if you are committed to helping your dog and cat get along but you find you just don’t know what else to do yourself.

 How Long Is All of This Going to Take?